 This fairytale-like castle is found on the the island of Funen and it’s undoubtedly one of the most picturesque castles in Denmark.
 It is the best preserved Renaissance water castle in Europe and it regularly hosts events and fairs.
 Particularly charming is the yearly Christmas market.
 Surrounded by water and beautiful countryside, Egeskov is a must-see when visiting Funen.

 This one is for the foodies.
-Papirøen (Paper Island) is home to Copenhagen Street Food, which offers visitors a taste of different cuisine, some featuring solely organic food and all with special attention to sustainability.
-Visitors can enjoy food and drinks inside the old factory building or outside on the deck chairs overlooking the canal.
+Refshaleøen is home to Reffen, where a huge range of world food is served from old shipping containers converted into mini restaurants.
+Some feature solely organic food.
+Visitors can enjoy food and drinks on deck chairs overlooking the harbour.
 Food with a view.

 5. Men at Sea, Esbjerg